Tagged With: world war 2

 Doing the laundry the old fashioned way!
 Ben saying what do I do now?
 Putting out a fire.
 Getting on with our work quietly.
 Oh dear Jude!
 Old fashioned laundry equipment.

 Just a quick note to say that we all had a wonderful, if bitterly cold, day at the Rural life centre.
 Pictures will follow in due course.
-I heard a number of children commenting on how much they enjoyed … Continue reading
+I heard a number of children commenting on how much they enjoyed their day, and several of them mentioned returning with their families.
+The details of the … Continue reading

 On Tuesday 29th January 3 evacuees cam to our School, accompanied by Mr Jordan.
 They visited us in our class and told about their time while they were evacuated.
 I found their talk very interesting and informative.
-Mr. Frost got evacuated with … Continue reading
+Mr. Frost got evacuated with his sister.
+She was seven and he was nine.
+Mrs. Frost got evacuated first when … Continue reading

 We’ve had a fantastic week with our project.
 The children are very enthusiastic about the topic, and several have brought in things to share with the class.
-(Now that I’ve got the camera charged and a memory card that has … Continue reading
+(Now that I’ve got the camera charged and a memory card that has space I can start sharing pictures of their things) … Continue reading

 As our topic this term is WW2, class OW spent some time today making gas masks.
 What a great job they’ve done.
 Please pop into the classroom and see what a great job they’ve done.